Setting up an FTP Server on a CentOS 6 VPS

 Step 3: Accessing the FTP Server

-You now have an FTP server set up on your CentOS 6 VPS and can connect to it using an FTP client, using your server’s IP address, username, and password.
+You now have an FTP server set up on your CentOS 6 VPS and can connect to it using an FTP client, using your server’s servers with IP addresses, username, and password.

 Congratulations!
 You now know how to set up an FTP server on a CentOS 6 VPS.
 If you have any questions or encounter any problems, feel free to contact our support team.